Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 ### WMS Service

 The OGC WMS service provided as part of the TDS is described in more detail [here](wms_ref.html) (TDS Web Map Service (WMS)).
-By default this service is enabled, and can be disabled by including the following in the `threddsConfig.xml` file:
+By default, this service is enabled, and can be disabled by including the following in the `threddsConfig.xml` file:

 ~~~xml
 <WMS>